Ryan Feierabend: Nexen Heroes

-On December 3, 2014, he signed a one year/$270,000 (USD) deal to play for the KBO's Nexen Heroes for the 2015 season.
+On December 3, 2014, he signed a one-year, $270,000 (USD) deal to play for the Nexen Heroes of the KBO League.
+In his first KBO season in 2015, he went 13–11 with a 4.67 ERA and 137 strikeouts in 30 starts.

 KT Wiz

-After being released mid-season by the Heroes, Feierabend signed with the KBO's KT Wiz in 2016.
-He re-signed with the team for the 2017 and 2018 seasons, and became a free agent following the 2018 season.
+After being released mid-season by the Heroes in 2016, Feierabend signed with the KBO's KT Wiz.
+He re-signed with the team for the 2017 and 2018 seasons and became a free agent following the 2018 season.
 Beginning in 2017, Feierabend began throwing a knuckleball consistently as part of his pitching arsenal.

 Toronto Blue Jays

 On February 14, 2019, Feierabend signed a minor league contract with the Toronto Blue Jays.
-On May 18, his contract was selected and he was called up to the major league roster.
-That same day, he pitched the Blue Jays' only complete game of the season, in a 4–1 loss to the Chicago White Sox.
+On May 18, he was called up to the major league roster.
+That same day, he pitched the Blue Jays' only complete game of the season in a 4–1 loss to the Chicago White Sox.
 The game was called due to rain after the top of the fifth, with Feierabend having pitched four innings.
+He made one more appearance, giving up 3 earned runs in 1 2/3 innings in his final MLB game on May 23.
 He was designated for assignment on May 24, cleared waivers, and was assigned outright to the Triple-A Buffalo Bisons.
 He elected free agency following the 2019 season.